mathias-luedtke/industrial_ci/doc/index.rst

   ROS_DISTRO=indigo PRERELEASE=true PRERELEASE_REPONAME=industrial_core PRERELEASE_DOWNSTREAM_DEPTH=0

+In addition to the downstream packages from ROS distro, you can specify `UPSTREAM_WORKSPACE` and `DOWNSTREAM_WORKSPACE` as well.

 NOTE: A job that runs Prerelease Test does not run the checks that are defined in `travis.sh <https://github.com/ros-industrial/industrial_ci/blob/master/travis.sh>`_.
 To run both, use `matrix` in `CI config <#terminology>`_.

 See the usage sample in `.travis in indusrial_ci repository <https://github.com/ros-industrial/industrial_ci/blob/master/.travis.yml>`_.